farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

         microcontroller.reset()
         ```
         :::
-        4. The CIRCUITPY drive should now show up mounted
+        4. The serial console should freeze / exit and the CIRCUITPY drive should now show up mounted

 **CIRCUITPY mounted**